yihangho/SimpleCMS/README.markdown

 - `PG_SIMPLECMS_DEV`
 - `PG_SIMPLECMS_TEST`

-### Qt
-We are using `capybara-webkit` to run our integration tests.
-This gem depends on Qt.
-For more info on installing Qt, [read this](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).

-## Running Tests
-Run `bundle exec rake` to run all tests.

 ## Deployment
 ### Heroku
 A simple `git push heroku master` should do the job.
 You might also need to run `heroku run rake db:schema:load` after the very first deployment, or `heroku run rake db:migrate` after an update.